davsav16/Tech-Blog-For-Nerds/README.md

 # Tech Blog For Nerds

 ## User Story
-As a developer I want a CMS-style blog site so that I can publish articles, blog posts, and my thoughts and opinions
+As a developer I want a CMS-style blog site so that I can publish articles, blog posts, and my thoughts and opinions.

 ## Used
 - RESTful APIS
 - CRUD
-- Object Oriented Programing
+- Object Oriented Programing (for file structure)
 - SQL
 - Cookies
 - Authentication